Nilavuku En Mel Ennadi Kobam: Critical response

 Nilavuku En Mel Ennadi Kobam received mixed reviews from critics, who praised the performances of the cast (particularly of Mathew Thomas and Ramya Ranganathan), G. V. Prakash's background score, soundtrack and the cinematography, while the narrative and lack of romantic chemistry received criticism.

 M. Suganth of The Times of India gave 3/5 stars and wrote that despite its shortfalls, "NEEK is further proof that Dhanush had solid filmmaking skills and can flit between diverse genres with ease.
 It's just that the film, to paraphrase a line from it, is likeable but stops short of being loveable."
 Anusha Sundar of OTTplay gave 3/5 stars and wrote, "Dhanush, in his third outing with NEEK, is to be appreciated for trying to tell different stories as a director.
 Even as the film may have some middling parts, NEEK is that one enjoyable, no-frills entertainer that delivers exactly what the director promised you with --- “jolly-ah vanga, jolly-ah ponga."
 Avinash Ramachandran of The Indian Express gave 3/5 stars and wrote "Dhanush's third directorial, featuring a bunch of sprightly young actors is a rather simple and enjoyable film that doesn't aim for the moon while attempting to create stars."

 Kirubhakar Purushothaman of News18 gave 3/5 stars and wrote "Nilavukku Enmel Ennadi Kobam has an age-old story with cliches, but the ethos is new. [...]
 The romance in Nilavuku Enmel Ennadi Kobam is silly and saccharine.
 The lines are appallingly childish and feel like it is out of decade-old films."
 Sushmita Dey of Times Now gave 3/5 stars and wrote, "In a nutshell, NEEK is a breezy, entertaining ride that succeeds in its aim to deliver a light-hearted, fun love story.
 Dhanush might still be finding his rhythm as a director, but this film is a promising step forward, one that balances humour with relatable, modern themes, making it an enjoyable watch for the Gen Z crowd and beyond".
 Janani K of India Today gave 2.5/5 stars and wrote, "NEEK's climax could either bring down the roof or make you think, why?
 But, the film's non-judgemental stance and hilarious one-liners make it a passable affair."
 Gopinath Rajendran of The Hindu wrote "But despite some intriguing moments, NEEK has its fair share of flaws thanks to convenient writing and underwhelming performances."

+Box office

+According to trade analyst Manobala Vijayabalan, Nilavuku En Mel Ennadi Kobam earned around ₹11.5 crore domestically by the end of its theatrical run.
+He considered the film a box office failure as it could not recover its budget.